 On the 18th of October I had the honour of participating in Kunstbende Limburg Voorronde.
-The video is my performance which one me first place.
+The video is my performance which won me first place.
 This means I have to perform in my capital, Amsterdam, on the 7th of November.
-I wanted to perform more like the sixteen year old I sometimes I forget that I am, instead of the Second World War persona I usually perform as.
+I wanted to perform more like the sixteen-year-old I sometimes forget I am, instead of the Second World War persona I usually perform as.
 But I couldn’t read poems without including where it all started, could I now?

 The book is now finally published and purchasable.
 When Heaven Touches Hell is a book with 40 beautiful poems accompanied by stunning photographs!
 The in total 75 pages high quality paper comes at a low price (shipping not included).
 At only 14 years old, Sara Curfs wrote a book with the most impressing poetry in a language not even hers.
 We are excited to share with you and everyone around the world: When Heaven Touches Hell.
 (Send a Message through the website to purchase the book)

 Costs of the book in The Netherlands are €14,- INCLUDING DELIVERY